Verifiable and Provably Secure Machine Unlearning

-\mypar{Confidentiality} Our instantiation does not require the users to know the datasets or model.
+Formalizing privacy for unlearning protocols is an interesting direction for future work and requires to establish an additional security definition.
+Although it is out-of-scope for our work, we want to highlight that our instantiation does not require the users to know the datasets or model.
 In fact, they only see hash commitments and the SNARK proofs.
-In order to give formal confidentiality guarantees, one would need a pseudo-random hash function.
-By modelling the hash function as a random oracle, hash values do not leak any information about the underlying data points.
-For the SNARK proofs, we additionally need the zero-knowledge property~\cite{GoldwasserMR89} (which Groth16 satisfies) so that the proof does not leak information about the witness (which is computed using the dataset).
+If the hash function satisfies pseudo-randomness or is modeled as a random oracle, and assuming that the input space is large enough, then hash values do not leak information about the underlying data points.
+Additionally, if the SNARK satisfies the zero-knowledge property~\cite{goldwasser-89-knowledge} (which most SNARKs including Spartan do), then the proof also does not leak information about the witness.
+However, we require users to know whether training or unlearning happened because they need to know which verification procedure to run.
+Privacy in the context of model inference has been studied more extensively, \eg Gao \etal \cite{gao-22-deletion} define security notions for deletion hiding and reconstruction.
+An overview for different formalizations of inference privacy is also given by Salem \etal \cite{salem-22-privacy}.